+VI.A.1.a).(3).(a).(i)

-VI.A.1.a).(3).(a).(i) know their responsibilities in reporting patient safety events at the clinical site;
+know their responsibilities in reporting patient safety events at the clinical site; (Core)

+VI.A.1.a).(3).(a).(ii)
-VI.A.1.a).(3).(a).(ii) know how to report patient safety

-events, including near misses, at the

-clinical site; and, (Core)
+know how to report patient safety events, including near misses, at the clinical site; and, (Core)

+VI.A.1.a).(3).(a).(iii)
-VI.A.1.a).(3).(a).(iii) be provided with summary information

-of their institution's patient safety
+be provided with summary information of their institution's patient safety reports.

-reports.
 (Core)

 VI.A.1.a).(3).(b) Residents must participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
-(Core)

-VI.A.1.a).(4) Resident Education and Experience in Disclosure of

-Adverse Events

-Patient-centered care requires patients, and when appropriate families, to be apprised of clinical situations that affect them, including adverse events.
+(Core) VI.A.1.a).(4) Resident Education and Experience in Disclosure of Adverse Events Patient-centered care requires patients, and when appropriate families, to be apprised of clinical situations that affect them, including adverse events.
 This is an important skill for faculty physicians to model, and for residents to develop and apply.

-All residents must receive training in how to disclose adverse events to patients and families.
-(Core)

-VI.A.1.a).(4).(b) Residents should have the opportunity to participate in the disclosure of patient safety events, real or simulated.
-(Detail)

-VI.A.1.b) Quality Improvement

-VI.A.1.b).(1) Education in Quality Improvement

-A cohesive model of health care includes qualityrelated goals, tools, and techniques that are necessary in order for health care professionals to achieve quality improvement goals.

-VI.A.1.b).(1).(a) Residents must receive training and experience in quality improvement processes, including an understanding of health care disparities.
-(Core)

-VI.A.1.b).(2) Quality Metrics

-Access to data is essential to prioritizing activities for care improvement and evaluating success of improvement efforts.

-VI.A.1.b).(2).(a) Residents and faculty members must receive

-data on quality metrics and benchmarks related

-to their patient populations.
-(Core)

-VI.A.1.b).(3) Engagement in Quality Improvement Activities
+VI.A.1.a).(4).(a) All residents must receive training in how to disclose adverse events to patients and families.
+(Core) VI.A.1.a).(4).(b) Residents should have the opportunity to participate in the disclosure of patient safety events, real or simulated.
+(Detail) VI.A.1.b) Q uality Improvement VI.A.1.b) Q VI.A.1.b).(1) uality Improvement Education in Quality Improvement , , Education in Quality Improvement A cohesive model of health care includes quality- related goals, tools, and techniques that are necessary in order for health care professionals to achieve VI.A.1.b).(1) Education in Quality Improvement A cohesive model of health care includes quality- related goals, tools, and techniques that are necessary in order for health care professionals to achieve quality improvement goals.
+Residents must receive training and experience in quality improvement processes, including an VI.A.1.b).(1) VI.A.1.b).(1).(a) Education in Quality Improvement A cohesive model of health care includes quality- related goals, tools, and techniques that are necessary in order for health care professionals to achieve quality improvement goals.
+Residents must receive training and experience in quality improvement processes, including an understanding of health care disparities.
+(Core) VI.A.1.b).(1) VI.A.1.b).(1).(a) Education in Quality Improvement A cohesive model of health care includes quality- related goals, tools, and techniques that are necessary in order for health care professionals to achieve quality improvement goals.
+Residents must receive training and experience in quality improvement processes, including an understanding of health care disparities.
+(Core) Quality Metrics Access to data is essential to prioritizing activities for care improvement and evaluating success of

-Experiential learning is essential to developing the ability to identify and institute sustainable systemsbased changes to improve patient care.
+Experiential learning is essential to developing the ability to identify and institute sustainable systems-based changes to improve patient care.

+VI.A.1.b).(3).(a)
-VI.A.1.b).(3).(a) Residents must have the opportunity to

-participate in interprofessional quality
+Residents must have the opportunity to participate in interprofessional quality improvement activities.

-improvement activities.
 (Core)